Surajkumarjha07/SwiftRide-user-service/README.md

 👤 User Service

-The User Service is a backend module responsible for managing user information and creating ride requests.
+This User Service is an internal backend module of SwiftRide (Ride-Sharing Platform), which is responsible for managing user information and creating ride requests.

 -----------------------------------------------------------------------------------------------------------------------------------------------

 🚀 Features

-✅ Profile Management (Create, Update, Delete)
+✅ User Profile Management (Create, Update, Delete)
 ✅ User Authentication (JWT-based or OAuth)

-✅ API Endpoints for seamless integration
+✅ Ride request, cancellation, payment's request

 -----------------------------------------------------------------------------------------------------------------------------------------------